rycus86/demo-site/src/res/specs/http2.md

 Having mentioned small static files (but also any kind of response - from *REST* endpoints for example) it's generally a good idea to enable *gzip compression* on all the responses where we can.
-In my case it can be everything and on *nginx* you could do that in the main configuration file (at `/etc/nginx/nginx.conf` by default) like this:
+In my case it can be everything and on *Nginx* you could do that in the main configuration file (at `/etc/nginx/nginx.conf` by default) like this:

 ```